HCL-TECH-SOFTWARE/connections-ui-docs/components/welcome-tour/README.md

 ### Properties

-The properties `open` and `disabled` control whether the tour should be loaded on the page and should open up for users.
-To show the tour to users ensure that you set `open` to `true` and `disabled` to `false` like in the above example.
+The property `disabled` controls whether the tour should be loaded on the page and should open up for users.

 The `cacheExpiration` value steers how long the configuration should be stored on the client side, in ms.